mrworf/iceshelf/README.md

 #### prep dir

 The folder to hold the temporary files, like the in-transit tar files and related files, so a ram-backed storage (such as tmpfs) is a **VERY BAD IDEA**.
-Especially since AWS Glacier uploads can take "a while".
+Uploads to remote storage may take quite a while.

 *default is `backup/inprogress/`*